TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Index.rst

 This both adds an additional layer for validating slugs as well as reduces the parameters to a limited (and predictable) set of values.

-Various configuration options exist to configure the `cHash` behavior via :php:`$GLOBALS['TYPO3_CONF_VARS']['FE']['cacheHash']` in the file :file:`config/system/settings.php` or :file:`AdditionalConfiguration.php`:
+Various configuration options exist to configure the `cHash` behavior via :php:`$GLOBALS['TYPO3_CONF_VARS']['FE']['cacheHash']` in the file :file:`config/system/settings.php` or :file:`config/system/additional.php`:

 .. confval:: cachedParametersWhiteList